 My work examines the intersection of electoral institutions and political behavior in American politics.
 My dissertation project seeks to explain the gap between expectations of electoral reform (both elite and popular) and the actual consequences of electoral reform.
-In doing so, study both behavior at the elite and popular levels as well as the impact institional design in the electoral arena.
+In doing so, study both behavior at the elite and popular levels as well as the impact of institional design in the electoral arena.

 My dissertation leverages the strengths of several methodological approaches and data sources to examine these questions rigorously and holistically.
 I employ causal inference designs on observational data (IV, difference-in-differences, RDD, matching), advanced geographic methods in ArcGIS and R (point-distance analysis, route analysis, geographic simulations), and field and survey experiments.